 Now you have clear data on how your life insurance needs will change over time.

 Now it’s time to go shopping for policies.
-Go to your insurance agent or just search online to get price quotes.
+Go to your insurance agent or search online to get quotes.

-Look at the cost of buying one policy for a long duration.
-Compare that to buying two or more policies of different term lengths that ladder together (coverage will decline over time as shorter policies expire).
+Look at the cost of buying a single term policy vs. two or more policies of different term lengths that ladder together (coverage will decline over time as shorter policies expire).

-You may find that with laddered policies, you still fulfill your coverage needs (e.g., mortgage, college expenses) but end up paying lower premiums.
+You may find that with laddered policies, you still fulfill your coverage needs (e.g., mortgage, college expenses) but pay lower premiums.

-As with everything in personal finance analysis, YMMV so be sure to actually do the math yourself to verify which path is cheaper.
-Sometimes one single big policy is cheaper, other times laddered policies are cheaper.
+YMMV so be sure to do the math yourself to verify which path is cheaper.
+Sometimes one single policy is cheaper, other times laddered policies are cheaper.